Lighthouses of Northern Cyprus

 lighthouse "will be demolished and in its place a new one will

 be built."
+No evidence of this has been found.
 Located on a promontory on the south side of the Zafer

 Burnu (Cape Andreas) peninsula, which projects from the northeast